A drive to survive is common to all living things from viruses on up. In somewhat higher forms of life, we see this as the survival instinct.

 This will-to-live emotion is most apparent when an animal feels threatened, and must dig deep within itself to overcome obstacles to survive.

-This Saharan Desert tree (right) is clearly striving to survive.
+This Saharan Desert tree (upper right) is clearly striving to survive.
+It is “Striving on diligently” as Buddha said (see p.218).
 Does it experience a will-to-live?
 Do plants have emotion or instinct?
 The answer to this lies in the eye of the beholder, or in accordance with some biological definition agreed upon by the powers that be.
 In something like a virus, which is even harder to imagine as having emotion, I still see a will-to-live, pure and mysterious though it may be.

 This Morning’s “Ah ha” Moment